 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 1. You can ask for access to the information we hold on you known as a personal information request

-You are legally entitled to request access to any records held by RAM Energy about yourself.
-RAM Energy will seek to comply with your request but there may be some situations where it will not be able to do this in full, for example where information held was given in confidence or when a professional thinks that it could cause serious harm to you or another’s physical or mental wellbeing if the information was given to you, or if we think that giving you the information may stop us from preventing a crime.
+You are legally entitled to request access to any records held by Robin Hood Energy about yourself.
+Robin Hood Energy will seek to comply with your request but there may be some situations where it will not be able to do this in full, for example where information held was given in confidence or when a professional thinks that it could cause serious harm to you or another’s physical or mental wellbeing if the information was given to you, or if we think that giving you the information may stop us from preventing a crime.